* Decision to reject press law earns PM praise

 It also earned him the condemnation of those who spoke out

-against the press, including celebrities and families of murder
+against the press, including the families of murder victims, who

 Malcolm Rifkind, a Conservative party grandee and former